MaggieJian/Final-AI-Coursework/README.md

 # Surface Classification of Urban Cities using IRIS and Sentinel-2 Data

 The purpose of this project is to explore the effectiveness of IRIS (Intelligently Reinforced Image Segmentation) for surface classification using an urban setting.
 It creates semi-supervised classified imagery that aims to differentiate between green spaces and urban walkways/buildings/etc., in the context of the Gardens by the Bay area of the south-eastern country of Singapore, which will be used as training data to critically analyse the performance of IRIS in comparison to supervised/unsupervised ML methods.
 The project can be used for a wide range of applications that require more efficient surface classifications.
-Future applications include the aerial monitoring of urban spaces to understand how they change and wear over time.
+Wider applications include the aerial monitoring of urban spaces to understand how they change over time.

 Summary of the results: semi-supervised learning produced a more accurate [x value] than the supervised/unsupervised ML method of surface classification, based on a confusion matrix